Fraud Blocker Retirement checklist | Saltus

 Evaluate how your funds are invested

 Major life events such as retirement are an opportune time to rethink how your funds are invested and what you are comfortable with from a risk standpoint.
-During your working life, it is common for funds to be invested in what’s known as a , which attempts to appeal to the masses but is therefore not appropriate for everyone, as it is not specific to you!
+During your working life, it is common for funds to be invested in what’s known as a default fund, which attempts to appeal to the masses but is therefore not appropriate for everyone, as it is not specific to you!
 Everyone has a different feeling towards risk, and everyone is in a different situation with differing wants and needs, so your pensions and investments need to be specific to you.

 Factoring in what is important to you in retirement can help shape the way you think and invest your funds and may mean you don’t have to take as much risk as you thought or may mean you need to increase risk to achieve your goals.